jfrogren/hemsida/content/posts/don-cherrys-lätthet.md

 ---

->  'Don liked to drop in and do his thing'; 'He always wanted to travel light'
+>  'Don liked to drop in and do his thing'; 'He always wanted to travel light' <br>
 >   -- Sonny Rollins (i en intervju med Adam Shatz)

 Enligt Adam Shatz var Don Cherry's musik (s.
 30):

 > ...buoyed by what Italo Calvino called "the secret of lightness", the gift  of the artist "who raises himself above the weight of the world".
 > Cherry's lightness inspired the musicians he met, but it has obscured the depth of his achievement, as if he were too celestial to leave a footprint in musical memory.

 Shatz formuleringar är nästan för bra för att vara sanna, och kanske är de det också?
 Det är snyggt detta med metaforerna att han tyckte om att resa lätt och att han därför inte lämnat så tydliga avtryck i musikhistorieböckerna.